llu258/llu258.github.io/README.md

 ## 🚀 Visit the Portfolio
 Check it out here: [llu258.github.io](https://llu258.github.io)

-# Portfolio Website Update 🚧
+## Portfolio Website Version Overview 🚧

-## 📅 Status: In Progress
+- v0.1 - Website structure implementation

-I am currently working on updates and enhancements to my portfolio website to improve the user experience and better showcase my skills and projects.
+- v0.2 - I am currently working on updates and enhancements to my portfolio website to improve the user experience and better showcase my skills and projects.

+- v0.3 - Implement additional code for improved responsiveness.
+Fixing the experience/certificate appearance for mobile viewing.
+Also implement authentication for invalid input for contact forms (2/11/25).

 ### 🛠️ Planned Improvements
+- Add banner to the site noting that the site is still under development.
-- Enhanced responsive design for various screen sizes
+- Enhanced responsive design for various screen sizes for the project and experience/certificate pages
-- Improved visuals and interactive components
+- Dark mode feature implementation
 - Optimized navigation and content organization
 - Addition of new recent projects